skewwhiffy/monken.hadley.tech.manual/README.md

 # The missing guide to updating the Monken Hadley school website

+## Summary

+The objective of this guide is to act a reference to how to update the school's website.
+It is a dynamic document in the sense that changes can be made to it relatively easily: please ask a system administrator if you spot errors here.

+Once you're confident enough, try some of the tasks outlined in the [exercises](./exercises.md) to get yourself happy.

+### Printing this document

+I mean, I suppose you could, if you really wanted.
+But think of the trees that you would be directly responsible for killing, and what you would do if this document changes.
+It's probably worth you using this guide online.
+If you really want, you could look at this on your smartphone or pad so that you can have it by your side while you're doing work.

 ## Overview

 The [Monken Hadley Website](https://monkenhadley.barnet.sch.uk) is a site to showcase the school on the internet.
 It also acts as an information hub for staff and parents of students alike.

 The Monken Hadley website is hosted at [Nutty About Hosting](https://www.nuttyabouthosting.co.uk).
 Credentials for the account there are held by the headteacher.

+Content and documents are managed using [Umbraco](https://umbraco.com/), a piece of software called a *Content Management System*, or *CMS*.
+CMSs are designed so that updates to relatively simple websites (like the school's) can be done with minimal technical knowledge.
+It's not the easiest piece of software to learn, but it doesn't require particularly technical/geeky/scary skills.

 DNS records are hosted at [names.co.uk](https://login.names.co.uk/login).
 Credentials for the account there are held by the headteacher.